Heart rate

 Use the result as a recovery and aerobic-base clue, not as a race prediction.

 Heart-rate calculators Heart-Rate Zone Calculator Estimate easy, steady, and hard running zones.
-Zone 2 Calculator Focus on the easy aerobic range beginners ask about most.
 Heart-Rate Drift Calculator Estimate aerobic decoupling from a steady run.
 Max Heart Rate Calculator Compare age estimates with observed hard-effort readings.
 Heart Rate Reserve Calculator Use resting and max heart rate for personalized ranges.
+LTHR Zone Calculator Calculate zones from lactate threshold heart rate.

 Did my heart rate drift too much?